 For networks that are enabled to pace based on expected traffic, the on-schedule indicator (OSI) will take the traffic-shaped ad server goals into account and will represent a more accurate measure of delivery status.
 Still, always be sure to check the forecast for a line item before making any delivery changes.

 If you recently created your Ad Manager network, wait at least one month before requesting that this feature be enabled.

 5. End-of-campaign behavior

-During the final six hours of a fixed-goal line item that hasn't yet reached its goals, Ad Manager begins adjusting the PID controller to ensure that the goal is met.
+During the final six hours of a fixed-goal line item that hasn't yet reached its goals, Ad Manager begins adjusting the delivery controller to ensure that the goal is met.
 In the last hour, a line item that still needs to deliver impressions will function as if it were set to deliver as fast as possible.

 If a campaign is behind schedule, it may even serve ahead of higher-priority campaigns that have recently started delivering and are expected to deliver in full.